cemu-project/Cemu/BUILD.md

 ## Windows

 Prerequisites:
+- git
-- A recent version of Visual Studio 2022 (recommended but not required) with the following additional components:
+- A recent version of Visual Studio 2022 with the following additional components:
    - C++ CMake tools for Windows
    - Windows 10/11 SDK
-- git

-Instructions:
+Instructions for Visual Studio 2022:

 1. Run `git clone --recursive https://github.com/cemu-project/Cemu`
-2. Launch `Cemu/generate_vs_solution.bat`.
-    - If you installed VS to a custom location or use VS 2019, you may need to manually change the path inside the .bat file.
-3. Wait until it's done, then open `Cemu/build/Cemu.sln` in Visual Studio.
-4. Then build the solution and once finished you can run and debug it, or build it and check the /bin folder for the final Cemu_release.exe.

-You can also skip steps 3-5 and open the root folder of the cloned repo directly in Visual Studio (as a folder) and use the built-in CMake support but be warned that cmake support in VS can be a bit finicky.
+2. Open the newly created Cemu directory in Visual Studio using the "Open a local folder" option
+3. In the menu select Project -> Configure CMake.
+Wait until it is done, this may take a long time
+4. You can now build, run and debug Cemu

+Any other IDE should also work as long as it has CMake and MSVC support.
+CLion and Visual Studio Code have been confirmed to work.

 ## Linux